nuiva/threatlog/README.md

 `/threatlog show` to show the plot.
 `/threatlog hide` to hide the plot.
 The plot is always drawn for the current target.

+Red outline on a trace denotes the `isTanking` target.
+Blue outline denotes the target of target.